 Students might like to bring a laptop, guitar or other portable musical instrument, binoculars, camera, board games, playing cards, Frisbees, and tennis or racquetball gear.

 No skateboards or televisions are permitted.

-7. Supervision: Fifteen to sixteen undergraduate mentors (counselors) will live in the dorm with the students.
-Counselors and faculty will be present at all of the program's activities.
+6. Supervision: Fifteen to sixteen undergraduate mentors (camp counselors) will live in the dorm with the students.
+Camp counselors and faculty will be present at all of the program's activities.

-9. Medical Treatment: An excellent Student Health Center is located near the library should medical treatment be necessary.
+8. Medical Treatment: An excellent Student Health Center is located on the Texas State University campus should medical treatment be necessary.
+The Student Health Center is an in-network provider for Blue Cross Blue Shield, Aetna, Cigna, and United Healthcare.
 Should your child require attention beyond the scope of the Student Health Center, the Central Texas Medical Center is a brief 5-10 minute ride from campus.
 Students are responsible for the cost of treatment provided by the Student Health Center.
-Parents must sign the Medical History Forms, which should either be returned with your acceptance letter or returned when you arrive.
-Note: The Texas Mathworks Math Camp does not provide any medical insurance.
+Parents must sign the Medical History and Release Forms, which should be submitted with your other paperwork.
+Note: The Mathworks does not provide any medical insurance.